karrierekick-dev/Freescout-Custom-Workflow-User/README.md

 ## Requirements
 You need a FreeScout installation and the Workflow Module installed.

 ## Installation

-- Save a copy of your "Modules/Workflows" directory so that you can easily revert to the original.
+1. Save a copy of your "Modules/Workflows" directory so that you can easily revert to the original.
-- To define the default user used for your automated workflows, open your .env file in the root directory and add the following line anywhere in the file:
+2. To define the default user used for your automated workflows, open your .env file in the root directory and add the following line anywhere in the file:
  WORKFLOWS_USER_EMAIL=existing-user@yourdomain.com

- **NOTE:** A User with this email /must/ exist in your FreeScout environment.
+	 **NOTE:** A User with this email *must* exist in your FreeScout environment.
 	 Instead of using a real user's account, you may create a special account specifically for your workflows.
 For example:
 	  - First name: Bob
 	  - Last name: Doit
 	  - Email: bob.doit@yourdomain.com
 	  - Position: Support
 	  - ...
-- Copy the files from this repository's "Workflows" directory into the "Modules/Workflows" directory of your FreeScout installation.
+3. Copy the files from this repository's "Workflows" directory into the "Modules/Workflows" directory of your FreeScout installation.
 The following files will be replaced:
    - Config/config.php
    - Entities/Workflow.php
    - Http/Controllers/WorkflowsController.php

 ## Note
 If you have workflows that should not be associated with an existing user, it's advisable not to use this patch.